People's Progressive Movement (Cayman Islands)

-The People's Progressive Movement is a political party in the Cayman Islands currently headed by Roy McTaggart.
+The People's Progressive Movement is a major political party in the Cayman Islands currently headed by Joey Hew.
+As of 2025, it is the longest operating political party in the Cayman Islands, having a presence in national politics since 2002.
+Since the party’s founding, they have maintained a political stronghold in the capital city George Town, with the party currently filling every seat in all but one of George Town’s electoral districts ahead of the 2025 General Election.

 History

 The People's Progressive Movement was founded in 2002.
-The founding members of the Party, which included Parliamentarians Kurt Tibbetts, Alden McLaughlin, Anthony Eden and Arden McLean, together with Lucille Seymour and many other "Movers and Shakers", committed to the ideals of principle-led governance, full participatory democracy, the formulation of a national development plan and a long term vision of where they wanted to take the country.
+The founding members of the Party, which included Parliamentarians Kurt Tibbetts, Alden McLaughlin, Anthony Eden and Arden McLean, together with Lucille Seymour and many other "Movers and Shakers", committed to the ideals of principle-led governance, full participatory democracy, the formulation of a national development plan and a long-term vision of where they wanted to take the country.

 Through the Party's internal processes, the members chose the candidates to represent the Party and ultimately the people of the Cayman Islands.
-The Party got to work and by the next General Election in 2005 was able to present a slate of nine candidates all of whom were embraced by the electorate.
+The Party got to work and by the next general election in 2005 was able to present a slate of nine candidates all of whom were embraced by the electorate.
 The first election contested by the party was the 2005 Caymanian general election, which were by the PPM, who took 9 of the 15 seats in the Legislative Assembly.
 The first PPM Government took office in May 2005, having been joined by independent candidate for Cayman Brac and Little Cayman, Moses Kirkconnell.

 At the subsequent 2009 Caymanian general election the party was defeated by the opposition United Democratic Party and stood in opposition from 2009 – 2013.
 A referendum on a draft constitution was held at the same time.

-On 12 February 2011, the People’s Progressive Movement became the first political party in the Cayman Islands to transfer leadership.
-Kurt Tibbetts, the Leader of the Opposition and founder of the PPM, stepped down at the extraordinary conference, passing on the party’s top job to Alden McLaughlin.
+On 12 February 2011, the People's Progressive Movement became the first political party in the Cayman Islands to transfer leadership.
+Kurt Tibbetts, the Leader of the Opposition and founder of the PPM, stepped down at the extraordinary conference, passing on the party's top job to Alden McLaughlin.